Miles-coder2000/ResumeIQ-Main/README.md

-content = """# 📄 ResuméIQ – AI Resume Analyzer
+# 📄 ResuméIQ – AI Resume Analyzer

 An intelligent, AI-powered resume analysis platform built with **React Router v7, TypeScript, TailwindCSS, and Puter.js**.
 ResuméIQ helps job seekers improve their resumes with **AI feedback, ATS scoring, dashboards, comparisons, and career insights** — all in a **modern, responsive UI**.